penglongli/haproxy-keepalived/README.md

 ### ENV
 `ENV` mode can use docker environment variables to generate HAProxy's and Keepalived's conf.

-We use docker-compose to up the `haproxy-keepalived`.
+We can use docker-compose to up the `haproxy-keepalived`.

 docker-compose.yml
 ```yml